Privacy policy

 Accessing and correcting your information

-Under the Privacy Act you have the right to ask for access to personal information that we hold about, and ask that we correct that personal information.
+Under the Privacy Act you have the right to ask for access to personal information that we hold about you and ask that we correct that personal information.
+We may require proof of identity before we can give any effect to any of these rights.
 You can ask for access or correction by contacting us and we must respond within 30 days.
 If you ask, we must give you access to your personal information, and take responsible steps to correct it if we consider it is incorrect, unless there is a law that allows or requires us not to.

 Staff, job applicants and contractors

-Your personal information is protected by law, including the Privacy Act and Australian Privacy Principles, and is collected by CSC to determine your suitability for an advertised vacancy.
+Your personal information is protected by law, including the Privacy Act and the APPs, and is collected by CSC to determine your suitability for an advertised vacancy.
 Your application for employment cannot be considered without the collection of this personal information.
 Personal information can only be accessed by relevant CSC staff and recruitment service providers, which may include CSC’s recruitment team, the People team and selection committee members who are conducting the selection process.
-Relevant information may also be disclosed to previous employers or other agencies or persons as part of a pre-employment check.
+Relevant information may also be disclosed to previous employers or other agencies or persons as part of a preemployment check.
 The check establishes your identity, eligibility and suitability for employment.

 How to make a complaint to the OAIC